Sodalite at a Glance

 What is the difference between Sodalite and Lapis Lazuli?+

-While both are deep blue stones, they are different minerals with distinct properties.
-Lapis Lazuli contains golden pyrite flecks and white calcite, while Sodalite typically shows white calcite veining without golden pyrite.
-Lapis Lazuli has been prized for thousands of years and is historically more valuable.
-Metaphysically, Lapis Lazuli is more associated with spiritual wisdom and royalty, while Sodalite is more focused on logic, communication, and emotional balance.
-Sodalite is generally more affordable and widely available.
+They're both deep blue, but they're different minerals.
+Lapis Lazuli has golden pyrite flecks mixed in with white calcite.
+Sodalite usually just has the white calcite veining, no gold specks.
+Lapis has been prized for thousands of years and costs more historically.
+On the energy side, Lapis leans toward spiritual wisdom and royal associations, while Sodalite is more about logic, clear communication, and emotional balance.
+Sodalite is also easier on the wallet and more widely available.

 What is Sodalite good for?+

-Sodalite is best known for enhancing logic, rational thinking, and truthful communication.
-It promotes emotional balance, calms anxiety and panic, encourages self-esteem and self-trust, and bridges the gap between analytical thinking and intuitive knowing.
-Sodalite is excellent for group work and communication, helps eliminate mental confusion, and supports the immune system.
-It is a powerful stone for anyone seeking to communicate more clearly and think more objectively.
+Sodalite is best known for sharpening logical thinking and encouraging truthful communication.
+It calms anxiety and panic, builds self-trust, and bridges the gap between analytical thinking and gut intuition.
+It's a solid choice for group work, cutting through mental confusion, and supporting the immune system.
+If you need to think more clearly or communicate more honestly, Sodalite is worth working with.

 Can Sodalite go in water?+